 Location.
-41° 8.693′ N, 102° 58.153′ W. Marker is in Sidney, Nebraska, in Cheyenne County.
-Marker is at the intersection of Illinois Street (aka Lincoln Highway) (U.S. 30) and Ball Street, on the right when traveling east on Illinois Street (aka Lincoln Highway).
+41° 8.755′ N, 102° 58.611′ W. Marker is in Sidney, Nebraska, in Cheyenne County.
+Marker is at the intersection of Hickory Street and 10th Street, on the left when traveling east on Hickory Street.
 Touch for map.
-Marker is in this post office area: Sidney NE 69162, United States of America.
+Marker is at or near this postal address: 1000 Hickory Street, Sidney NE 69162, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 8 miles of this marker, measured as the crow flies.
-Hickory Square (approx. 0.4 miles away); Sioux Army Depot (approx. 8.1 miles away).
+Fort Sidney (approx. 0.4 miles away); Sioux Army Depot

 Also see . . .
 History of Sidney - Official Sidney Website.
 The City of Sidney was founded in 1867 by the Union Pacific and named for Sidney Dillon, a railroad attorney.
 The city grew up around the Sidney Barracks, a military outpost with a primary function of protecting the Union Pacific Railroad track layers against the threat of hostile Indians.
 (Submitted on September 4, 2014, by Barry Swackhamer of Brentwood, California.)